Psychological and Brain Sciences

 PSYC 3980 Psychology Teaching Practicum 3 Credits

 This practicum experience, open to advanced psychology majors, affords students an opportunity to explore teaching psychology as a profession.
 Under the direct supervision of a faculty mentor, students engage the issues of curriculum development, methods of classroom instruction, selection and use of media resources, test construction, and strategies for the academic and practical motivation of students.
-Interns observe participating faculty engaged in the profession of teaching and share in some instructional activities.
+Students observe participating faculty engaged in the profession of teaching and share in some instructional activities.
 Enrollment by permission only.
-Previously PY 0291.

 PSYC 4210 Senior Seminar: Current Issues in Social Psychology 3 Credits